chapter ten

 • Designing a relational database schema for use as an ordering system

-• Comparison of several relational database options on Azure
+• Comparing several relational database options on Azure

 • Creating an Azure SQL database

-• Performance tuning, disaster recovery, and database security
+• Handling performance tuning, disaster recovery, and database security

-In this chapter we will improve Banning Books’ ordering system by implementing a relational database.
+In this chapter, we’ll improve the Banning Books ordering system by implementing a relational database.
 Relational databases are a fundamental part of modern computing and data management.
-They provide a way to store and organize large amounts of data in a structured and efficient manner, making it easy to retrieve, manipulate, and analyze.
-Whether you're running a small business or a large enterprise, a relational database can help you manage your data in a way that is scalable, cost-effective, and secure.
+They provide a way to store and organize large amounts of data in a structured and efficient manner, making the data easy to retrieve, manipulate, and analyze.
+Whether you’re running a small business or a large enterprise, a relational database can help you manage your data in a way that is scalable, cost effective, and secure.

 10.2.1 Normalization and denormalization